AyushKumar535/PicCloud_Backend/README.md

 - Explore other users' uploads and discover new content.

 ## Credits
-- Built by Sunny Srivastava
+- Built by Ayush Kumar
 - Special thanks to Cloudinary for providing cloud storage services.